Cwmorthin quarry: Oakeley ownership

 Although there were supplies of good rock, work in Cwmorthin was hampered by the costs of transporting the finished slates, and by the lack of power.
 The Oakeley Quarries were powered by electricity and compressed air, and a plan to drain the flooded North Vein workings was drawn up in 1932, which would allow power supplies to be brought through from the Oakeley side.
 The Oakeley workings were by then underneath the lower Cwmorthin chambers, and so Cwmorthin could be drained in a controlled fashion.
 Surface work at Cwmorthin, which had stopped in 1932, resumed.
 The North Sink incline was electrified, and air compressors were installed.
 A new incline was constructed, descending below Cwmorthin's floor E, and one of the Oakeley inclines was extended to assist the extraction of quarried rock.

 During the Second World War the quarry was mothballed, with only the pumps kept running to prevent flooding.
 Afterwards, there was another attempt to remove the overburden from the upper workings, using earth moving machinery, but this was again unsuccessful.
 During the 1960s the machinery, where it was still accessible, was removed.
 In 1970 the main Oakeley Quarries closed, and Cwmorthin was sold off separately.
 Some local men worked it on a small scale, initially clearing the tunnels and getting rock from some of the falls.
 They installed a saw in one of the chambers, and used a Land Rover stripped down to its frame and engine for transport.
 Some outside capital enabled a mill to be rebuilt in the 1980s, but the scheme failed.
 A local company reopened the mine in 1995, but all work ceased in 1997.

+Post-closure

+In 2023, a hotel called Deep Sleep was opened within the mine, 1375 ft below ground level.